clearhaus/gateway-api-docs/source/index.html.md

 </dl>
 <p class="alert alert-info">
   <b>Notice:</b> The <code>payment_method_indication</code> is used for payment
-  method categorization which influences how the transactions is processed by Clearhaus.
+  method categorization which influences how the transaction is processed by Clearhaus.
 This includes determening if the authentication is strongly authenticated (SCA in PSD2) and has liability shift.
 </p>